wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ## 📦 Understanding Props

-Props (short for "properties") are how you pass data from parent components to child components.
+Props are how you pass data from parent components to child components.
 They're like function parameters but for React components.

 1. **Add text prop to GameButton**: